-Post accident drug testing should be done for every injured worker.
+Post-accident drug testing should be done for every injured worker.
 If you don’t have a company account the drug testing can be done through the UBIC account with Workforce QA, at no charge to the employer or worker.
 The account number is 175637.
-Make the medical provider aware of the need for each injured worker to receive a post accident drug test.
+Make sure the medical provider is aware of the need for each injured worker to receive a post-accident drug test.

 Complete the Employer's first report of injury Form 122.
-This form should be completed as timely as possible and forwarded to S&C Claims Services.
-Blank forms are available at the UBIC office or through S&C Claims Services.
-The form can also be completed on line by going to scclaimsut.com.
-Upon completion the form can be faxed or mailed to our office.
+This form should be completed as timely as possible and forwarded to Risk Administrative Services (RAS).
+Blank forms are available at the UBIC office or through RAS.
+Upon completion, the form can be faxed or mailed to our office.
 We will forward a copy of the first report of injury to the Labor Commission on your behalf.

 Try to provide modified or light duty to meet any restrictions that might limit the injured workers.
-Keeping your employee's working in a productive and safe capacity is the most effect cost savings action an employer can take following an injury.
+Keeping your employees working in a productive and safe capacity is the most effective cost savings action an employer can take following an injury.

 To reach RAS call (800) 732-1486 ext 1